JUO Master in Sámi Journalism from an Indigenous Perspective

 - Study place: Guovdageaidnu/Kautokeino, Norway

 Are you already a journalist working within indigenous media?
 Or are you interested in working with indigenous issues?
-Then this Programme might be a for You!
-A unique programme bringing together students from all over the world to the magic world of Sápmi, above the Arctic circle – an experience of a lifetime!
-As the first of its kind, the Sámi University College in Guovdageaisnu/Kautokeino, Norwegian Sámiland, offers a Master´s degree in Indigenous Journalism.
+Then this Programme might be for You!
+A unique programme bringing together students from all over the world to the interesting world of Sápmi, above the Arctic circle – an experience of a lifetime!
+As the first of its kind, the Sámi University of Applied Sciences in Guovdageaidnu/Kautokeino, Norwegian Sámiland, offers a Master´s degree in Indigenous Journalism.
 We offer high quality education from an indigenous perspective, lectures by world leading experts and exciting international networks.

 Duration: 1 ½ years (for a 90 ECTS Master’s) or 2 years (for a 120 ECTS Master’s, which gives access to further study).